Complications of pregnancy: Gestational diabetes

 Gestational diabetes is when a woman, without a previous diagnosis of diabetes, develops high blood sugar levels during pregnancy.
-There are many non-modifiable and modifiable risk factors that lead to the devopment of this complication.
+There are many non-modifiable and modifiable risk factors that lead to the development of this complication.
 Non-modifiable risk factors include a family history of diabetes, advanced maternal age, and ethnicity.
 Modifiable risk factors include maternal obesity.
 There is an elevated demand for insulin during pregnancy which leads to increased insulin production from pancreatic beta cells.
-The elevated demand is a result of increased maternal calorie intake and weight gain, and increased production of prolactin and growth hormone.
-Gestational diabetes increases risk for further maternal and fetal complications such as development of pre-eclampsia, need for cesarean delivery, preterm delivery, polyhydramnios, macrosomia, shoulder dystocia, fetal hypoglycemia, hyperbilirubinemia, and admission into the neonatal intensive care unit.
-The increased risk is correlated with the how well the gestational diabetes is controlled during pregnancy with poor control associated with worsened outcomes.
-A multidisciplinary approach is used to treat gestational diabetes and involves monitoring of blood-glucose levels, nutritional and dietary modifications, lifestyle changes such as increasing physical activity, maternal weight management, and medication such as insulin.
+The elevated demand results from increased maternal calorie intake, weight gain, and increased prolactin and growth hormone production.
+Gestational diabetes increases the risk for further maternal and fetal complications such as the development of pre-eclampsia, the need for cesarean delivery, preterm delivery, polyhydramnios, macrosomia, shoulder dystocia, fetal hypoglycemia, hyperbilirubinemia, and admission into the neonatal intensive care unit.
+The increased risk is correlated with how well the gestational diabetes is controlled during pregnancy, with poor control associated with worsened outcomes.
+A multidisciplinary approach is used to treat gestational diabetes.
+It involves monitoring blood-glucose levels, nutritional and dietary modifications, lifestyle changes such as increasing physical activity, maternal weight management, and medication such as insulin.

 Hyperemesis gravidarum

 Hyperemesis gravidarum is the presence of severe and persistent vomiting, causing dehydration and weight loss.
-It is similar although more severe than the common morning sickness.
+It is similar, although more severe than the common morning sickness.
 It is estimated to affect 0.3–3.6% of pregnant women and is the greatest contributor to hospitalizations under 20 weeks of gestation.
-Most often, nausea and vomiting symptoms during pregnancy resolve in the first trimester, however, some continue to experience symptoms.
+Most often, nausea and vomiting symptoms during pregnancy are resolved in the first trimester; however, some continue to experience symptoms.
 Hyperemesis gravidarum is diagnosed by the following criteria: greater than 3 vomiting episodes per day, ketonuria, and weight loss of more than 3 kg or 5% of body weight.
-There are several non-modifiable and modifiable risk factors that predispose women to development of this condition such as female fetus, psychiatric illness history, high or low BMI pre-pregnancy, young age, African American or Asian ethnicity, type I diabetes, multiple pregnancies, and history of pregnancy affected by hyperemesis gravidarum.
+Several non-modifiable and modifiable risk factors predispose women to the development of this condition, such as a female fetus, psychiatric illness history, high or low BMI pre-pregnancy, young age, African American or Asian ethnicity, type I diabetes, multiple pregnancies, and a history of pregnancy affected by hyperemesis gravidarum.
 There are currently no known mechanisms for the cause of this condition.
 This complication can cause nutritional deficiency, low pregnancy weight gain, dehydration, and vitamin, electrolyte, and acid-based disturbances in the mother.
-It has been shown to cause low birth weight, small gestational age, preterm birth, and poor APGAR scores in the infant.
+It has been shown to cause low birth weight, small size for gestational age, preterm birth, and poor APGAR scores in the infant.
 Treatments for this condition focus on preventing harm to the fetus while improving symptoms and commonly include fluid replacement and consumption of small, frequent, bland meals.
 First-line treatments include ginger and acupuncture.
 Second-line treatments include vitamin B6 +/- doxylamine, antihistamines, dopamine antagonists, and serotonin antagonists.
 Third-line treatments include corticosteroids, transdermal clonidine, and gabapentin.
-Treatments chosen are dependent on severity of symptoms and response to therapies.
+Treatments chosen are dependent on the severity of symptoms and response to therapies.